Mahmudtareq/node-curd-assignment-2/README.md

 # assignment-2

-Assignment-2 is a TypeScript-based Node.js application using Express and MongoDB for server-side development.
+It is a TypeScript-based Node.js CRUD application using Express and MongoDB for server-side development.
 It includes features like user authentication (using bcrypt for password hashing), CORS support, environment variable management with dotenv, and object schema validation using Zod.

 ## Prerequisites